 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Every body is different, and every body reacts differently to various medications.

-Overall, I would best describe this batch of Jack Herer/”Hydra” flower from Fluent Cannabis as “slightly above average”.
+Overall, I would best describe this batch of Jack Herer/”Hydra” flower from Fluent Cannabis as “needing improvement”.

 I feel that maybe this cut has more potential and was simply the result of a bad grow and/or cure, but I was not impressed with that I got – which is not something I commonly experience when purchasing flower these days.
 At $45/eighth, even with acknowledgment that this is a lower tier of flower than their “Premium” with regards to trim and aesthetics, I still expect better than this.
 At no point should a significant mass of the flower be composed of sugar leaves or trim.
 This is especially true when other MMTCs are offering superior cuts of the strain for a lower price.

 I doubt I will purchase this strain from Fluent again in the future, but hopefully future batches really capture the potential of the genetics – I know it’s there, and I know Fluent has the ability to produce great flower, as I’ve seen it from them so many times before.